Study Human Behavior

-Our department provides individualised attention from teachers, the possibility to receive guidance in writing a bachelor thesis, and ample possibilities of gaining practical experience (including through formal internships, which help to get employment after graduation).
+Our department provides individualized attention from teachers, the possibility to receive guidance in writing a bachelor thesis, and ample possibilities of gaining practical experience (including through formal internships, which help to get employment after graduation).

 Preparing for the job market:

-- the B.S. in Psychology cultivates research skills that can be applied in many applied areas even outside of psychology
+- The BS in Psychology cultivates research skills that can be applied in many applied areas even outside of psychology.

-- the Advanced Statistics course and the Thesis course for the B.S. are very helpful for job applications and/or for applications to top grad schools
+- The Advanced Statistics course and the Thesis course for the BS are very helpful for job applications and/or for applications to top grad schools.

 - The humanitarian sector in Geneva (the International Committee of the Red Cross, the United Nations High Commission for Refugees, Doctors Without Borders and similar NGOs) have an ongoing need for interns, for researchers and for mental health professionals.

-The Psychology and Counselling Department at Webster University Geneva is a research intensive one with our faculty, students and alumni joining an international community of dedicated researchers and practitioners.
+The Psychology and Counseling Department at Webster University Geneva is a research intensive one with our faculty, students and alumni joining an international community of dedicated researchers and practitioners.
 You can find out more about our main lines of research by visiting the Psychology and Society Group.

 Areas of Expertise among our research and adjunct professors are listed here.
 These are issues that are often interdisciplinary and of high interest to students in understanding the application of psychology in aspects of society.
 Each one of these strands includes several research topics and aims to produce both academic outputs (e.g., articles, chapters, conference presentations) and outreach activities, working with various organizations in the local community.

-Stress, trauma and well-being
+Stress, Trauma and Well-Being

 This research strand focuses on a variety of topics within the stress, trauma and well-being literature, including: PTSD recovery and post-traumatic growth, assisting war victims through body work, mindfulness, stress, burnout and well-being in organizations, Employee Wellbeing Project (WellPro), emotion focused therapy, etc.

-Mobility, migration and refugees
+Mobility, Migration and Refugees

 This research strand focuses on a variety of topics within the mobility, migration and refugee literature, including: perspective-taking and refugees, automobility, identity and sense of place, expat families, etc.

-Development and family dynamics
+Development and Family Dynamics

 This research strand focuses on a variety of topics within the development and family dynamics literature, including: families in transition, attachment, family therapy, child development, sexology, parenting practices, narcissistic mothers, transgenerational transmission, couple therapy, etc.